tdzl2003/node-lua/README.md

 	Package "assert" is renamed as "assert_" in Node.lua.

-	Direct call to "assert_" is available, but call "assert" or "assert_.ok" is faster.
+	Direct call to "assert_" is available, but call "assert" or "assert_.ok" is recommended.

 Event: